rerdavies/pipedal/README.md

   sudo apt install fomp  # http://drobilla.net/software/fomp/

-But there are hundreds of other high-quality LV2 plugins that are suitable for use with PiPedal.
+But there are many more.

-Visit https://lv2plug.in/pages/projects.html for a more suggestions.
+Visit https://lv2plug.in/pages/projects.html for more suggestions.

 There is also a set of supplementary Gx effect plugins which did not make it into the main Guitarix distribution.
 You will have to compile these plugins yourself, as they are not currently avaiable via apt.
 But if you are comfortable building